EasyPost/easy-ui/documentation/specs/Card.md

 ### Risks and Challenges

-- Simple API with a variety of use cases
-- Ensuring the component can be composed to the variety of use cases
+- Ensuring the component can be composed to the variety of use cases while maintaining a simple API

 ### Prior Art